JEfloyd1567/Veervart-technical-test/README.md

-5. output.txt: is the answer for this problem. for run elevator.py: python3 elevator.py < input.txt > out.txt
+5. output.txt: is the answer for this problem. for run elevator.py: python3 elevator.py < input.txt > output.txt
-in `output.txt` contain the answer foor sudoku
+in `output.txt` contain the answer for elevator